23441 Golden Springs Dr., #253

 2. Check to insure that you are properly mapped to the server.

-a) Double click on the "My Computer" icon on your desktop.
+a) Double click on the "Computer" icon, or "My PC" icon if using Windows 11, on your desktop.

 b) Check for the icon pointing to the server, e.g., "C on Server (E:)."

-3. If the pointing icon is not in the My Computer folder, map a drive to the server.
+3. If the pointing icon is not in the Computer folder, map a drive to the server.

-a) Right click on the "My Computer" icon.
+a) Right click on the "Computer" icon.

 b) Left click on "Map Network Drive."